sunandhini96/Water_body_segmentation-TransDeeplab/README.md

-# TransDeeplab
+# TransDeeplab Model

-# Task : Water Body Segmentation using DeepLabV3plus
+# Task : Water Body Segmentation using Trans DeepLab model.

-This project implements water body segmentation using the DeepLabV3+ model.
+This project implements water body segmentation using the Trans DeepLab model.
 It includes code for training the model, evaluating its performance, and metrics calculations.

 ## Files Required: